-Injuries and Ailments Diagnosed via Radiology and Ultrasounds
+Injuries and Ailments Diagnosed via Radiology

 Digital images, including ultrasounds, radiographs, MRIs and CT scans are used to diagnose a variety of conditions and ailments in dogs and cats.
 Common conditions diagnosed include broken bones, joint problems, tumors, brain abnormalities and problems with the internal organs, including the heart, lungs, liver, kidneys and bladder.